Please confirm topic selection

 • indications

-• in patients with dynamic myelopathy
+• dynamic myelopathy

 • technique